kiwix/kiwix-js/CONTRIBUTING.md

   though in practice this is unlikely.
 * As an alternative to the Vite server, we also provide [http-server](https://www.npmjs.com/package/http-server), which you can launch by running `npm run web-server` in the root of this repository.
 This does not have Hot Module Replacement, and you will need to refresh the page yourself by doing `Ctrl-Shift-R` with DevTools open.
-Again, you will only see the latest version of your code if you turn on "Bypass AppCache" and turn off the browser's native caching (see above).
+Again, you will only see the latest version of your code if you turn on Developer Mode and turn off the browser's native caching (see above).

 If all the tests are working fine in your browsers, you **must finally test the extension versions with production code**.
 Please note that we are using Manifest V3 for the Chromium extensions, and Manifest V2 for the Firefox extension, so there are different instructions for the two browser families: